 What You Need to Know in Under 5 Mins

-The following benchmarks come from an analysis of product pages on PowerReviews client sites in the shoes category.
+The following benchmarks come from an analysis of Toy product pages.

-Monitoring the above metrics can help you ensure you’re generating both review quantity and quality — the essential cornerstones of any high-impact UGC strategy.
-Together, you can think of them as the North Star guiding your UGC strategy.
+Monitoring the above metrics can help you ensure you’re generating both review quantity and review quality — the essential cornerstones of any high-impact UGC strategy.

 This is just below the sweet spot we recommend for the optimal conversion lift.
 Our research shows that products with ratings between 4.75 – 4.99 stars have the highest conversion rates.